MicrosoftDocs/sql-docs/docs/database-engine/configure-windows/start-stop-pause-resume-restart-sql-server-services.md

 ## <a name="PowerShellProcedure"></a> PowerShell

-### To start and stop Database Engine services
+### Start and stop [!INCLUDE[ssDE](../../includes/ssde-md.md)] services

-1. In a Command Prompt window, start SQL Server PowerShell by executing the following command.
+1. In a Command Prompt window, start [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] PowerShell by executing the following command.

     ```cmd
     sqlps
     ```

-2. At a SQL Server PowerShell command prompt, by executing the following command.
+2. At a [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] PowerShell command prompt, by executing the following command.
 Replace `computername` with the name of your computer.

     ```powershell
     # Get a reference to the ManagedComputer class.